-The Human Resources Director is hereby authorized to adjust the compensation of a supervisory employee whose grade of compensation is set herein subject to the following conditions:

-a.
-The supervisor, as part of the regular responsibilities of his/her class, supervises, directs, is accountable for and is in responsible charge of the work of a subordinate or subordinates or when on an intermittent and/or rotating supervisory assignment.
+155. Where the above requirements are satisfied, but an employee does not c. receive a premium, the employee must file a grievance within thirty (30) days of the assignment.
+SUPERVISORY DIFFERENTIAL ADJUSTMENT The Human Resources Director is hereby authorized to adjust the compensation of 156. a supervisory employee whose grade of compensation is set herein subject to the following conditions: The supervisor, as part of the regular responsibilities of his/her class, 157. a. supervises, directs, is accountable for and is in responsible charge of the work of a subordinate or subordinates or when on an intermittent and/or rotating supervisory assignment.
+158. b.

-b.
 An employee shall be eligible for supervisory differential adjustments only if they actually supervise the technical content of subordinate work and possess education and/or experience appropriate to the technical assignment.
-159. c The organization is a permanent one approved by the appointing officer, Board or Commission, where applicable, and is a matter of record based upon review and investigation by the Department of Human Resources.
-160. d.
-The classifications of both the supervisor and the subordinate are appropriate to the organization and have a normal, logical relationship to each other in terms of their respective duties and levels of responsibility and accountability in the organization.
-161. e.
-The compensation grade of the supervisor is less than one full step (approximately 5%) over the compensation, grade exclusive of extra pay, of the employee supervised.
-In determining the compensation grade of a classification being paid a flat rate, the flat rate will be converted to a bi-weekly rate and the compensation grade the top step of which is closest to the flat rate so converted shall be deemed to be the compensation grade of the flat rate classification.
-162. f.
-The adjustment of the compensation grade of the supervisor shall be to the nearest compensation grade representing, but not exceeding, one full step (approximately 5%) over the compensation grade, exclusive of extra pay, of the employee supervised.
-163. If the application of this Section adjusts the compensation grade of an employee in excess of his/her immediate supervisor, the pay of such immediate supervisor covered by this agreement shall be adjusted to an amount \$1.00 bi-weekly in excess of the base rate of his/her highest paid subordinate, provided that the applicable conditions under this paragraph are also met.
-164. g.
+159. The organization is a permanent one approved by the appointing officer, c Board or Commission, where applicable, and is a matter of record based upon review and investigation by the Department of Human Resources.
+The classifications of both the supervisor and the subordinate are 160. d. appropriate to the organization and have a normal, logical relationship to each other in terms of their respective duties and levels of responsibility and accountability in the organization.
+161. The compensation grade of the supervisor is less than one full step e. (approximately 5%) over the compensation, grade exclusive of extra pay, of the employee supervised.
+In determining the compensation grade of a classification being paid a flat rate, the flat rate will be converted to a bi-weekly rate and the compensation grade the top step of which is closest to the flat rate so converted shall be deemed to be the compensation grade of the flat rate classification. f.
+162. The adjustment of the compensation grade of the supervisor shall be to the nearest compensation grade representing, but not exceeding, one full step (approximately 5%) over the compensation grade, exclusive of extra pay, of the employee supervised.
+163. If the application of this Section adjusts the compensation grade of an employee in excess of his/her immediate supervisor, the pay of such immediate supervisor covered by this agreement shall be adjusted to an g.

+amount \$1.00 bi-weekly in excess of the base rate of his/her highest paid subordinate, provided that the applicable conditions under this paragraph are also met.

 The decision of the Department of Human Resources as to whether the compensation grade of a supervisory employee shall be adjusted in accordance with this section shall be final and shall not be subject to grievance.

-165. h.
+h.
 Compensation adjustments are effective retroactive to the beginning of the current fiscal year of the date in the current fiscal year upon which the employee became eligible for such adjustment under these provisions.
-166. To be considered, requests for adjustment under the provisions of this section must be received in the offices of the Department of Human i.
-In no event will the Human Resources Director approve a supervisory salary adjustment in excess of two (2) full steps (approximately 10%) over the supervisor's current basic compensation.
-If in the following fiscal year a salary inequity continues to exist, the Human Resources Director may again review the circumstances and may grant an additional salary adjustment not to exceed two (2) full steps (approximately 10%).

-Resources not later than the end of the current fiscal year.
+To be considered, requests for adjustment under the provisions of this section must be received in the offices of the Department of Human Resources not later than the end of the current fiscal year.